madeleine68/madeleine68/README.md

  🌱 Right now, I am focusing on sharpening my skills on learning React

- 👯 I am looking for an opportunity to collaborate on any project
+ 👯 I am looking for an opportunity to collaborate on any project.

  📫 How to reach me: madeleine.moghadasi@gmail.com